 Artist in Residence, Derbyshire & Nottinghamshire Medieval Graffiti, DNMGS.
 Heritage Lottery funded.

-Visiting Lecturer and Speaker at various educational and no-educational organisations.
+Visiting Lecturer and Speaker at various educational and non-educational organisations.

 Workshop Leader for various formal and non-formal education establishments.
 (Click here to see workshops offered.)